trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

          node.internal-address=<node fqdn>

 3. Generate a Java Keystore File.
-Every Presto node must be able to connect to any other node within the same cluster.
+Every Trino node must be able to connect to any other node within the same cluster.
 It is possible to create unique certificates for every node using the fully-qualified hostname of each host, create a keystore that contains all the public keys for all of the hosts,